Prior to 2020, the Lung Health Foundation operated as the Ontario Lung Association. Enjoy this content from our archives.

 Other perks we’ve secured include a discount with Park N’ Fly as well as up to 40% off GoodLife fitness memberships for you and your family!
 We’ll be working over the coming months to secure additional benefits to the portfolio of savings.
 Information on how to take advantage of these savings programs will be arriving to your inbox over the coming weeks.
 Stay tuned!

 The summer months are a time to slow down a little and recharge our batteries before the busyness of the fall is upon us.
 It is also a time to reflect on the months that led up to summer and all of the work that occurred.
 This year, there has been a lot of change, and change can be challenging.
 However, it also offers the opportunity to evaluate current state and push things forward.
-The membership of the Ontario Respiratory Care Society (ORCS) is extremely important to The Lung Association and to myself.
+The membership of the Ontario Respiratory Care Society (ORCS) is extremely important to the Lung Health Foundation and to myself.
 Our collaborative goal is to ensure that members feel that they are part of a community of practice that is engaging and valuable.

-Over the summer, The Ontario Lung Association, along with the ORCS Research and Fellowship Committee had the pleasure of notifying the recipients of the ORCS Research Grants and Fellowship Awards.
+Over the summer, the Lung Health Foundation, along with the ORCS Research and Fellowship Committee had the pleasure of notifying the recipients of the ORCS Research Grants and Fellowship Awards.
 These grants and awards are distributed to respiratory healthcare professionals that are committed to advancing respiratory care across Ontario.
 This year we are pleased to congratulate the following recipients of the Research Grant funds: Darlene Reid, Sunita Mathur and Dina Brooks; and the recipients of the Fellowship Awards: Christina McMillan-Boyles, Erin Miller, Kenneth Wu, and Shirley Quach.
 We are thrilled to have such talented and dedicated individuals working to improve the lung health of all Ontarians!

 Over the last few months our Regional Planning Committees have been very busy planning six educational events in six different areas across the province.
 We are excited to have exceptional speakers come out to share their expertise with members and students eager to build their knowledge.
 Topics scheduled include: The Truth about Cigarettes, Vaping and Marijuana in London, Lung Cancer Screening in Northern Ontario in Sudbury, The Role of the Microbiome in Allergies and Asthma in Kingston, COPD and Pulmonary Rehabilitation in Hamilton, and Pulmonary Rehabilitation in Toronto.

-The Ontario Lung Association is very excited to introduce Jennifer Noble, our new Senior Manager, Member Engagement for both the ORCS and Ontario Thoracic Society (OTS).
+The Lung Health Foundation is very excited to introduce Jennifer Noble, our new Senior Manager, Member Engagement for both the ORCS and Ontario Thoracic Society (OTS).
 Jennifer comes to the organization on September 12th, 2019 and brings with her years of experience in providing operational support and leadership to members.
 She is committed to proactively engaging members throughout the lifecycle of their membership, understanding their needs and ensuring members’ views are a central part of strategy development and operational plans.
 Jennifer is looking forward to forging solid relationships with ORCS members and developing our community further into the future.

 We want you to know that we heard you in our recent survey and are pleased to have finalized a comprehensive insurance offering that will include liability, home and vehicle insurance, travel and health insurance options.
 More information will be arriving to your inbox soon.